laravel/bootcamp.laravel.com/resources/docs/showing-chirps.md

 }
 ```

+> **Note**
+> Returning all Chirps at once won't scale in production.
+Take a look at Laravel's powerful [pagination](https://laravel.com/docs/9.x/pagination) to improve performance.

 ## Relationship

 We've instructed Laravel to return the `id` and `name` property from the `user` relationship so that we can display the name of the Chirp author, without returning other potentially sensitive information such as the users email address.
 The `user` relationship hasn't been defined yet, so let's add a new "belongs to" relationship on our `Chirp` model: